Our story

 All programs at Ocean Institute are designed to maximize immersion, spark curiosity, and inspire a deep commitment to learning.
 They include:

-• Signature fundraising events like the annual Jazz and Maritime festivals.
+- Signature fundraising events like the annual Gala and Maritime Festival.

 YOUR Stories